topazus/marqov/doc/cxx/updates/wolff.rst

 Wolff Cluster Algorithm
 ============================
-In contrast to the Metropolis algorithm, this is our implemementation of a as general as possible Cluster update according to the Wollf Cluster algorithm.
+In contrast to the Metropolis algorithm, this is our implemementation of a as general as possible cluster update according to the Wolff algorithm.
-In case your needs are not covered for your particular model, it is possible to provide a partial class specialization.
+In case the needs are not covered for your particular model, it is possible to provide a partial class specialization.

-Writing your own specialization for your newly written Hamiltonian "MYHamiltonian" that still works on all Lattices, is easy, you can start with just copying the default Wolff template from wolff.h and empty it from everything you don't need and you end up with something like this:
+Writing your own specialization for your newly written Hamiltonian "MYHamiltonian" that still works on all lattices, is easy, you can start with just copying the default Wolff template from wolff.h and empty it from everything you don't need and you end up with something like this: